Assyrian folk-pop music: Folkloric period

-It was in the Assyrian homeland north of Mosul that people started to write the modern Syriac vernacular, more than two hundred years before the earliest British missionaries, although the earliest records of the Syriac language date from 5th century BC Achaemenid Assyria.
+It was in the Assyrian homeland north of Mosul that people started to write the vernacular, more than two hundred years before the earliest British missionaries, although the earliest records of the Syriac language date from 5th century BC Achaemenid Assyria.
 The earliest dated text is a poem written in 1591.
-This makes early Neo-Syriac literature a contemporary of Jewish Neo-Aramaic literature from roughly the same region, dating back to the late 16th century.
+This makes early Neo-Aramaic literature a contemporary of Jewish Neo-Aramaic literature from roughly the same region, dating back to the late 16th century.

-The Neo-Syriac literature which existed before the arrival of British and American missionaries consisted mainly of poetry.
+The Neo-Aramaic literature which existed before the arrival of British and American missionaries consisted mainly of poetry.
 This poetry can be divided into three categories: stanzaic hymns, dispute poems, and drinking songs.
-Of these three categories, only the hymns, which in Neo-Syriac are termed duriky; and which can be seen as the equivalent of the Classical Syriac madrase, can usually be traced back to individual authors.
+Of these three categories, only the hymns, which in Neo-Aramaic are termed duriky; and which can be seen as the equivalent of the Classical Syriac madrase, can usually be traced back to individual authors.

 Modern Assyrian Music

 World War I, and the resulting Assyrian genocide, drove many Assyrians out from the mountainous region of Hakkari, southeastern Turkey to the regions of northern Iraq and northeastern Syria.
 World War II brought them in direct contact with the west, especially the British Army in Iraq, Russians in Urmia and the French in Syria.
 The contact with the British caused the most influence on modern Assyrian music, especially the period after the independence of Iraq in 1932, which brought British oil companies into Iraq and they employed many by now English speaking Assyrians.
 At this time they came in contact with Western music and instruments.
 Assyrian youth started picking up and playing these new instruments after seeing and hearing the British playing.
 Assyrian youths started to find new bands and to play in parties, picnics and other functions for both Assyrians and others.

 Gabriel Asaad was the pioneer of Assyrian music and composed the first Assyrian song in the Turoyo language, Othuroye Ho Mtoth Elfan l-Metba‘ (1926, ܐܬܘܪܝܶܐ ܗܐ ܡܛܬ ܐܠܦܢ ܠܡܛܒܥ "Assyrians, Our ship is on the way to sink").
 In Baghdad, Iraq the earliest known record is by Hanna Patros in 1931 – perhaps two Gramophones (78rpm) with 2 songs on each (church hymns and folk songs).
 Called “"Karuzuta d-khasha".
 Hanna Petros (1896–1958), later became the music director at the conservatory in Baghdad.
 There were church hymns and folklore songs with a musical company on the records.
 Albert Rouel Tamras releases his first records in Baghdad in 1966 on Bashirphone label owned by Jameil Bashir an Assyrian Iraqi oud and violin soloist.
 Singing in the background with Albert are Biba and Sargon Gabriel, two singers who would later become notable figures in modern Assyrian music in the United States.
 Contemporaneously, Evin Agassi was also making music in Iran during the 1950s and 1960s.